mjsipes/layers4/README.md

 ## “What did you wear today?” — Collecting data via chat

-I don’t want users to manually enter all their logs and layers.
+I didnt want users to manually enter all their logs and layers.
 Instead, the AI should add logs and layers it learns from natural conversation.

 This led to the first version of the AI agent—and to a key architectural choice.
-To connect the AI to my database, I needed a safe bridge so the model could call a small set of functions (e.g., fetch logs, add layers, write feedback) instead of touching the DB directly.
+To connect the AI to my database, I needed a safe bridge so the model could call a small set of functions (e.g., get_user_logs, get_user_layers, add_log, add_layer) instead of touching the DB directly.
 There are two modern ways to expose those functions: **Tool Calling** and the newer **Model Context Protocol (MCP)**.

 ### Big Decisions: MCP vs Tool Calling

-At first I framed the choice as “future USB” vs “old and janky.”
-After two weeks exploring, I learned it’s really **simple & lightweight** vs **spanning many chat interfaces**.
-For this project, **tool calling** is totally fine.

-* **I spent two weeks trying to make it MCP.** I dove deep into the emerging MCP ecosystem:
+* **I spent two weeks trying to make it an MCP server.** I dove deep into the emerging MCP ecosystem:

   * How to structure MCP servers
   * Deploying to Vercel and Cloudflare Workers